-Victims of hateThe victim of a hate crime is not limited to the person who is the direct targetcrimesof an attack or other offense.
+The victim of a hate crime is not limited to the person who is the direct target of an attack or other offense.
 The table below identifies the two different types of victims associated with crimes.

-Persons who Direct victims have had a crime committed against them report that a crime has been committed against them suffer, as a direct result of a crime, economic loss, physical injury, emotional trauma, or death Indirect victims have a close relationship to the direct victim suffer emotional trauma and/or economic loss as a result of being a witness to a crime are members of the targeted group make up the community where a crime has taken place economic loss.
+Persons who Direct victims have had a crime committed against them report that a crime has been committed against them suffer, as a direct result of a crime, economic loss, physical injury, emotional trauma, or death Indirect victims have a close relationship to the direct victim suffer emotional trauma and/or economic loss as a result of being a witness to a crime are members of the targeted group make up the community where a crime has taken place